-The Government Is Under Mounting Pressure To Publish Its Brexit Analysis
+MPs Are Demanding The Government Publish The Brexit Analysis Leaked To BuzzFeed News

 "Ministers should publish this information immediately and allow for a full debate in parliament about its implications."

+Businesses also pressed for publication.
+The Food and Drink Federation, which represents many UK manufacturers, said: "FDF has repeatedly stated that the food and drink sector will be one of the industries most affected by Brexit, and the leaked assessment papers are acknowledgement from government that they believe this to be the case too.
+Government has a duty to share this analysis with the sector so businesses can prepare."

+Meanwhile prime minister Theresa May was preparing to jet off to China on a three-day trade mission on Tuesday afternoon.
+It means that cabinet office minister David Lidington will stand in for her at Prime Minister's Questions on Wednesday.

 Tory MP Anna Soubry, a former minister who has led the charge against a hard Brexit, told BuzzFeed News: "Whichever way you cut it we are going to be worse off outside the EU.
-We need to be clear: this potential serious economic wound is self inflicted and given the people voted for us to leave the EU the people must be entitled to change their mind and have a say on the Brexit deal.
+We need to be clear: This potential serious economic wound is self-inflicted and, given the people voted for us to leave the EU, the people must be entitled to change their mind and have a say on the Brexit deal.

-"The people must indeed take back control - at the moment we’re in danger of our future being determined by a small elite of hard Brexit MPs."
+"The people must indeed take back control – at the moment we’re in danger of our future being determined by a small elite of hard-Brexit MPs."

 But some pro-Brexit Tories poured cold water on the leaked report.
 Former cabinet minister Iain Duncan Smith told BBC Radio 4's Today programme: "I think the timing in this is highly suspicious in the sense that suddenly, in the midst of all this conversation about the European Union, we have a leaked document.

-"But, I would observe that almost every single forecast coming from government, and most of the international organisations, has been completely wrong.
+"But I would observe that almost every single forecast coming from government, and most of the international organisations, has been completely wrong.
 I think we should take this with a pinch of salt."

-And Jacob Rees-Mogg, the chairman of the pro-Brexit European Research Group of Tory MPs, said the findings were "highly speculative".
+And Jacob Rees-Mogg, the chair of the pro-Brexit European Research Group of Tory MPs, said the findings were "highly speculative".
 He told the BBC that economic modelling carried out by the Treasury ahead of the EU referendum had been "comprehensively wrong".

-The assessment seen by BuzzFeed News is being kept tightly guarded inside government.
-It was prepared by officials across Whitehall for the Department for Exiting the European Union (DExEU) and is reportedly being presented to key ministers in one-to-one meetings this week ahead of discussion at the Brexit cabinet subcommittee next week.
+The assessment seen by BuzzFeed News is reportedly being presented to key ministers in one-to-one meetings this week ahead of discussions at the Brexit cabinet subcommittee next week.

+Tom Brake, Liberal Democrat Brexit spokesperson, said: "Theresa May has been trying to hide the truth from the public for months but now her mask is slipping.

+"The cold, hard reality is that these reports reveal nothing we didn’t already know.
+Of course staying in the EU remains our best option.
+Of course Brexit is going to damage the UK."

 Emily Ashton is a senior political correspondent for BuzzFeed News and is based in London.